hassakarn/pop-color-picker/README.md

 ```
 Please check out the sample project about how to use it.

-### Compatibility

-This component is built with Xamarin.iOS Unified API

 ### License

 PopColorPicker is licensed under the terms of the MIT license.